BMiller8008/ECE565FinalProject-ReuseBuffer/README.md

 Implementation Details:
 Simulator: We’re using the gem5 simulation environment to build and test our ReuseBuffer.
-CPU Model: Our focus is on the O3CPU, which can simulate out-of-order execution, making it ideal for evaluating advanced scheduling and speculation techniques.Per the paper ICACHE=16K direct mapped and DCACHE=16K, 2 way, 32 byte blocks.
+CPU Model: Our focus is on the O3CPU, which can simulate out-of-order execution, making it ideal for evaluating advanced scheduling and speculation techniques.To simulate a modern processor, both out I and D caches were 32kB with 8-way associativity.
-ISA: We will be using x86

 Modifications: We’ve made specific modifications to the O3CPU model to add the ReuseBuffer, enabling it to keep track of intermediate results so they can be dynamically reused in future instructions.
+These changed occured in the IEW stage of the O3 pipeline.

 Evaluation:

-We will be using the following SPEC2017 benchmarks to evaluate performance before and after the reuse buffer is added to the O3CPU [TBD]
+We will be using the following SPEC2017 benchmarks to evaluate performance before and after the reuse buffer is added to the O3CPU:
+    bwaves_s
+    wrf_s
+    cam4_s
+    nab_s
+    fotonik3d_s
+    specrand_fs
+    mcf_s
+    x264_s
+    deepsjeng_s
+    leela_s
+    exchange2_s
+    xz_s
+    specrand_is
+    sjeng
+    astar
+    milc
+    namd
+    leslie3d
+    lbm